“WHEN WILL THEY SLEEP!?!?”

-Adolescent body clocks are a mystery wrapped in an enigma, and probably wrapped in a down comforter swallowing your kid right now, and if they require serious sleep deposits during the summer because of growth spurts, brain development, or hormones, well, just don’t try to understand it.
+Adolescent body clocks are a mystery wrapped in an enigma and probably wrapped in a down comforter swallowing your kid right now.
+If they require serious sleep deposits during the summer because of growth spurts, brain development, or hormones, well, just don’t try to understand it.
 See #1.

 3. They also need to eat in the middle of the night.

 I used to wonder why my sons needed another dinner just a few hours after they had actual dinner.
-The summer my son grew a mustache, three shoe sizes, and a voice like James Earl Jones taught me that there can never be enough caloric intake in the months of June, July, and August.
+The summer my son grew a mustache, three shoe sizes, and a voice like James Earl Jones taught me that there could never be enough caloric intake in June, July, and August.
 Eat.
 Sleep.
 Repeat.
 That’s the name of the summer game.
 Don’t fight it.

-4. It doesn’t mean they won’t be able to wake for a real job one day.
+4. It doesn’t mean they won’t be able to wake up for a real job one day.